 Matt believes that nothing is as important as thorough preparation when it comes to trying a case, but “I think that being genuine and having credibility is what really sells a case and an argument.”

 “I think that genuineness and being authentic are what works in court better than anything.
-If jurors believe you and believe you’re trustworthy, that can get your far.
-If they believe you as a person and think you’re genuine, then they’re going to believe the story you’re telling is genuine.”
+If jurors believe you and believe you’re trustworthy, that can get you far.
+If they believe you as a person and think you’re genuine, then they’re going to take care of you with their verdict in your case.”

 Away from the office, Matt enjoys spending time with his wife and two young sons, fly fishing, and woodworking.
 He’s a member of national, state, and county bar associations; the American Association for Justice; and the Indiana Trial Lawyers Association.
 He is admitted in all Indiana state courts, the U.S. District Court for the Northern and Southern Districts of Indiana, and the Seventh U.S. Circuit Court of Appeals.